Colombia's Ecopetrol net profit rises 170 percent on higher crude

-BOGOTA (Reuters) - Ecopetrol SA ECO.CN, Colombia’s state-run oil company, said on Tuesday its second-quarter net profit rose to 3.5 trillion pesos ($1.17 billion), up 170 percent from the same period in 2017, thanks to higher crude prices.
+BOGOTA (Reuters) - Ecopetrol SA, Colombia’s state-run oil company, said on Tuesday its second-quarter net profit rose to 3.5 trillion pesos ($1.17 billion), up 170 percent from the same period in 2017, thanks to higher crude prices.

 The company plans to invest between $3.5 billion and $4 billion this year to boost production and explore for more oil to replenish dwindling reserves, drilling 620 wells and doubling the number of rigs in operation from last year.